vigou3/emacs-modified-macos/README.md

 Running `make` in this directory yields a file `versions.txt` containing the variable initialization strings to use in this project's `Makeconf` file.

+This is actually simpler than using `git ls-remote`.